-Personal, social and emotional
+Yoga for personal, social and emotional exploration

 Yoga games, group and partner poses are a great way to encourage social interaction.
 We always foster a win-win attitude – there is no right or wrong or winning or losing in these explorations, just taking part and putting in your best effort is all that’s required.
 Emotionally we encourage not only interaction with others but also looking within to find your inner silence.
 Breathing exercises teach children to master their own emotions – breathing out stress, breathing in calm, exhaling anger and inhaling joy.
 We teach children to try and focus on the positive but also that all emotions are recognised and welcomed.
 The Volcano Pose is a great tool for noticing anger or anxiety in the body and finding a healthy way to channel these sometimes crippling emotions.

 Why not try this one at home next time someone in the family is feeling furious?